Skip to main content

 If you develop oral health changes or symptoms, including tooth sensitivity, sores that don't heal, and bleeding gums, we encourage you to contact our dental clinic for guidance.

-• NO GAP Comprehensive Checkup, Clean & X-rays
+• New Patient Offer - NO GAP Comprehensive Checkup, Clean & X-rays

-We are offering for an extended period of time NO GAP Comprehensive Dental Examination and Scale Clean.
-This includes the following:
+For new patients to our clinic, we are offering an extended NO GAP Comprehensive Dental Examination and Scale & Clean.

 - Comprehensive intra-oral and extra-oral exam.